cloud-ark/kubeplus/postgres-crd-v2/README.rst

 type of Service.
 It is also possible to use an Ingress resource to expose the Service at some path instead of at an IP address.

+The Deployment should be changed to a Stateful Set in real deployments.

 How to test?
 ============